Curated with aloha by

 Faraday's Law of Electrolysis

-- The Simple Idea Which Faraday Discovered Makes Chemistry & Electrochemistry So Much Easier!
+The Simple Relationship which Faraday Discovered Makes Chemistry & Electrochemistry Much Easier!

-You've probably learned that elements are made of very tiny atoms, and that atoms consist of a nucleus at the center which has a number of protons and neutrons glued together, and a number of electrons orbiting the nucleus, sort of like planets orbiting the sun.
-Although this model is simplified, for our purposes it's enough.
+You probably know that elements are made of very tiny atoms, which in turn consist of a nucleus at the center with a number of protons and neutrons glued together, and a number of electrons orbiting the nucleus.

 (credit: Wikipedia)

-When two atoms have the same number of protons but a differing number of neutrons, we call the resultant materials "isotopes" of each other -- most of the properties of two isotopes of the same element are the same, but there are some differences, such as (obviously) differing atomic weights.
+Neutrons have no charge, and the number of neutrons isn't nearly as important as the number of protons.
+Neutrons and protons are roughly the same weight and electrons are of almost negligible weight.
+Most atoms have a few more neutrons than protons, so the "atomic weight" of many elements (the weight of one atom of the material) is usually a little more than twice it atomic number.
+If two atoms have the same number of protons but a differing number of neutrons, we call the two "isotopes" of each other -- most properties of two isotopes of the same element are the same, but there are some differences, such as (obviously) their differing atomic weights.

 (Credit: http://girlscientistmagazine.blogspot.com)

-After subtracting the two electrons of the inner shell from lithium's 3 electrons, it has 1 electron in the outer shell, beryllium has 2, boron has 3, carbon has 4, nitrogen 5, oxygen 6, fluorine 7, and neon 8.
-If you picture a wheel for a truck with provision for eight lug nuts, the wheel is balanced if all eight are in place but out of balance if any are missing.
+Now, picture a wheel for a truck, with provision for eight lug nuts (like that second electron shell with its room for eight electrons).
+The wheel is balanced if all eight lug nuts are present, but is out of balance if any are missing.
 It is this difference between the "room" for electrons in the shells and the actual number present in them which drives chemical reactions.

 (Credit: http://trucktrend.com)

-You can hopefully envision an atom of lithium with it's one electron in the outer shell, and an atom of fluorine with it's seven, getting together as Lithium Fluoride (LF) and "sharing" their electrons so we have a total of eight in the outer shell for "balance".
-As shorthand for "the number of electrons in the outer shell of a lithium atom is 1" we say that the "valence" of lithium is +1.
-Fluorine has 7 outer shell electrons, so it is lacking one of the eight it would like; and, rather than saying that the valence of fluorine is +7, it is more descriptive and accurate to describe its valence as -1.
+You can hopefully at least understand, if not quite envision, an atom of lithium with it's three electrons, one of which is in the outer shell, and an atom of fluorine with it's seven electrons in the outer shell, getting together as Lithium Fluoride (LF) and "sharing" their electrons so we have a total of eight in the outer shell for "balance".
+(As shorthand for "the number of electrons in the outer shell of a lithium atom is 1" we say that the "valence" of lithium is +1.
+Fluorine has 7 outer shell electrons, so it is lacking one of the eight it would need for balance; rather than saying that the valence of fluorine is +7, it is more descriptive & accurate to describe its valence as -1.

 Although we can't accurately predict every chemical reaction from this alone, especially as we move on to more electron shells with different numbers of electrons and the more complex way they are filled and balanced, it does go a long way.
-For example, we can predict boron nitride (BN) from boron's 3 outer shell electrons and nitrogen's 5, and that neon with its full shell of 8 electrons is balanced and "inert" and will not combine with other materials.
+For example, we can predict boron nitride (BN) from boron's 3 outer shell electrons and nitrogen's 5, and that Neon with its full shell of 8 electrons is balanced and "inert" and will not combine with other materials, and that Helium with its full inner shell of two electrons, and no outer shell in also "inert" and will not participate in chemical reactions.

 Moving on to Electroplating

-A commonly plated metal, Silver (atomic number 47), has one electron in its outer shell (valence +1); Nickel (atomic number 28) and Zinc (atomic number 30) each have two (valence +2); and Chrome (atomic number 24) acts as if it had six, for a valence of +6 (although the electron shell oddities are actually a bit more complicated).
+A commonly plated metal, Silver (atomic number 47, i.e., 47 protons), has one electron in its active shell (valence +1).
+Also commonly plated are Nickel (atomic number 28) and Zinc (atomic number 30) each with two electrons in their active shell (valence +2).
+Chrome (atomic number 24) acts as if it had six electrons in its active shell, for a valence of +6 (although the electron shell oddities may actually be a bit more complicated).

 Gram Atomic Weight